 Adding to the Five Fast Facts list on the left – the Fashion industry is also responsible for green house gas emissions that exceed those of international flights and maritime shipping combined.
 Largely unchecked supply chains allow for toxic chemical run off from pesticides and dye/tanning houses to poison fresh water supplies, and a system of fast and cheap fashion provides an incubator for massive human & animal rights violations globally.

-Fashion is now fast and cheap and increasingly poorly made, resulting in 12.5 million tons per year hitting landfill in the united states alone – that’s $100 Billion USD lost to landfill each year.
+Fashion is now fast and cheap and increasingly poorly made, resulting in 12.5 million tons of it per year hitting landfill in the united states alone – that’s $100 Billion USD of reusable material lost to landfill each year!

 Sustainability encompasses social issues, such as improvements in working conditions and remuneration for workers, as well as environmental ones, including the reduction of the industry’s waste stream, and decreases in water pollution and contributions to greenhouse gas emissions.